Richard-vinu/Full_Stack_Web-Development/Frontend/javaScript.md

 SPLICE() :
 Array’s splice() method is used to remove few elements, replace or add new elements in the array.
 It will mutate original array.
-This method accepts 3 arguments :
+This method accepts 3 arguments : const arr = ["apple","basket","cat","dog","elephant"] let newArr=arr.slice(0,3) console.log(newArr);

+Slice();
+Copies elements from an array
+Returns them as a new array
+Doesn’t change the original array
+Starts slicing from … until given index: array.slice (from, until) Slice doesn’t include “until” index parameter
+Can be used both for arrays and strings

 SLICE() :
 Array’s slice() is used to extract a shallow copy of the elements from array into a new array.
 It will not mutate the array instead it will return a new array.
 This method accepts 2 arguments :